I want to personally welcome you back to this

 Of course, the average baby boomer inheritance from their

-parent will be a nice "catch-up" money dump for many who did
+parent will be a nice "catch-up" money deposit for many who did

 not do as well financially as their parents.
 But not